familyboat/deno_fetch_mirror/README.md

-It can only be supported in linux fro now.
+It can only be supported in linux for now.

 ## Install